-- Weight: A static user-assigned value that reflects the inherent power of the server - Health: A dynamic value determined by DNSMux's regular health-check which deduces the server's near-current performance based on how quickly tested protocols execute - Round Robin: A relative value based on the DNSMux's previous allocation of transactions - Proxmity A relative value based on the physical distance between the client (or the client's local DNS server) and each server
+- Weight: A static user-assigned value that reflects the inherent power of the server.
+It also acts as the fail-over sequence when in fail-over mode.
+The highest weight IP address will be the first to resolve - Health: A dynamic value determined by DNSMux's regular health-check which deduces the server's near-current performance based on how quickly tested protocols execute - Round Robin: A relative value based on the DNSMux's previous allocation of transactions.
+When this checkbox is unchecked, the host resolution is fail-over based on the weight - Proxmity A relative value based on the physical distance between the client (or the client's local DNS server) and each server